AdamKobi/xt/README.md

 # XT - Cloud SSH and utils tool
 A tool that allows super easy connection to Cloud provider instances through human readable names (using tags).
 The tool provides multiple other features related to remote instances, it is written in Go runs like lighting!
+Inspired from the amazing [gh](https://github.com/cli/cli), the official GitHub CLI tool.

 # Features
-* SSH to various cloud providers and searching by human readable names through tags
+* All commands support searching Cloud providers using human readable tag names
-* Support multiple providers
+* SSH to remote servers
 * Support multiple environments (i.e. dev, prod, staging)
 * Run multiple commands on different servers concurrently
 * Get info on servers and print to table
 * Run flows of commands and manipulate data in order to create advanced flows
-* Scp to/from servers concurrently
+* Upload/Download files concurrently

 # Requirements
 Xt is a wrapper around SSH and SCP, it uses these binaries to run commands instead of trying to write this code which is already running and tested for many years.